-#2 - Maintenance Checklist for Infiltration Basins (BMP IN.01) and Trenches (BMP IN.02):
+#2 - Maintenance Checklist for Infiltration Basins and Trenches:

-Drainage System Feature Defect or Problem Condition When Maintenance Is Needed Results Expected When Maintenance Is Performed Maintenance Frequency Completed General Trash and Debris Any trash and debris, including yard wastes such as grass clippings and tree branches, which exceed five cubic feet per 1,000 square feet.
+Drainage System Feature Defect or Problem Condition When Maintenance Is Needed Results Expected When Maintenance Is Performed Maintenance Frequency Completed General Trash and Debris Any trash and debris which exceed five cubic feet per 1,000 square feet.
 If less than threshold, all trash and debris will be removed as part of next scheduled maintenance.
 Trash and debris cleared from site.
 General Poisonous Vegetation and Noxious Weeds Any poisonous or nuisance vegetation which may constitute a hazard to maintenance personnel or the public.
-Any evidence of noxious weeds as defined in the Thurston County Noxious Weeds List .
+Any evidence of noxious weeds as defined in the Thurston County Noxious Weeds List.
 (Apply requirements of adopted integrated pest management policies for the use of herbicides.)
 No danger of poisonous vegetation where maintenance personnel or the public might normally be.
-(Coordinate with Thurston County Public Works) Complete eradication of noxious weeds may not be possible.
+(Coordinate with Tacoma-Pierce County Health Department) Complete eradication of noxious weeds may not be possible.
 Compliance with state or local eradication policies required.
-General Contaminants and Pollution Any evidence of oil, gasoline, contaminants, or other pollutants.
+General Contaminants and Pollution Any evidence of oil, gasoline, contaminants or other pollutants.
 No contaminants or pollutants present.
-(Coordinate removal/cleanup with Thurston County Water Resources 360-754-4681 and/or Dept. of Ecology Spill Response 800- 424-8802.)
+(Coordinate removal/cleanup with Thurston County Water Resources 360-754-4681 and/or Dept. of Ecology Spill Response 800-424-8802.)
 General Rodent Holes If the facility is constructed with a dam or berm, look for rodent holes or any evidence of water piping through the dam or berm.
 Rodents removed and dam or berm repaired.
 (Coordinate with Thurston County; coordinate with Ecology Dam Safety Office if pond exceeds 10 acre-feet.)
 General Beaver Dams Beaver dam results in an adverse change in the functioning of the facility.
 Facility returned to design function.
 (Contact WDFW Region 6 to identify the appropriate Nuisance Wildlife Control Operator) General Insects When insects such as wasps and hornets interfere with maintenance activities.
 Insects destroyed or removed from site.
 Apply insecticides in compliance with adopted integrated pest management policies.